 Research Interests: Caribbean, African American and Black Canadian Literatures and Theatre, African Diaspora Studies, Black Cultural and Feminist Studies, Race and Racism, Youth Studies

-Robert Drummond is a University Professor Emeritus in the Department of Political Science and in the School of Public Policy and Administration.
+Robert Drummond is a University Professor Emeritus in the Department of Politics and in the School of Public Policy and Administration.
 His early research was on electoral behaviour and survey research, but has more recently turned to public policy and provincial politics.
 He has an interest particularly in policy as it is affected by population aging, and more specifically policy in the realm of pensions (public and private), and an interest (but limited expertise) in policy regarding labour, health care, and post-secondary education.
 He is currently gathering information for a possible policy history of the Davis government in Ontario -- 1971-85 -- as that was a period of considerable change in public policy in the province.